 Most people writing to their favorite authors do not, I’d guess, think they will get an answer back, and perhaps Betty Hester didn’t either.
 She was not a scholar and she was not a writer, herself.
-She was a 32-year-old clerk at a credit bureau in Atlanta the first time she wrote to Flannery O’Connor, in the middle of July 1955.
+She was a thirty-two-year-old clerk at a credit bureau in Atlanta the first time she wrote to Flannery O’Connor, in the middle of July 1955.
 Hester read a great deal, and she had been taken by A Good Man is Hard to Find.
-Hester had been surprised to see that The New Yorker hated the collection — “all we have, in the end, is a series of tales about creatures who collide and drown, or survive to float passively in the isolated sea of the author’s compassion, which accepts them without reflecting anything.”
+Hester had been surprised to see that the New Yorker hated the collection—“all we have, in the end, is a series of tales about creatures who collide and drown, or survive to float passively in the isolated sea of the author’s compassion, which accepts them without reflecting anything.”

 Hester wrote to O’Connor to object.
 “These are stories about God, aren’t they?”

 O’Connor was so thrilled by this letter from a person who “understands my stories” that she immediately wrote back.
 “The stories are hard,” she told Hester, “but they are hard because there is nothing harder or less sentimental than Christian realism.
 I believe that there are many rough beasts now slouching towards Bethlehem to be born and that I have reported the progress of a few of them, and when I see these stories described as horror stories I am always amused because the reviewer always has hold of the wrong horror.”